43-trees/capstone-trees/project-notes.md

 ### submission form for:
 - tree
   - updating image table
-- tree edit page
-  - adding images to image table

 ### other updates
-- fix carousel
 - redirect after sign-in
 - logout button

 ### styling
-- about me page
-  - images for all of team

 ### images